 When purchasing your chosen garden office or log cabin, be sure to keep an eye out for the design insights.
 Your chosen wall thickness will have a significant impact on the insulation value.

 Our experts recommend considering insulation if you have either 44mm or 70mm timber walls.
 This will surely guarantee you comfort and cosiness while using your building in the winter.
-Essentially, you’ll feel the benefit all year-round and have only have small energy costs to pay as a result.
+Essentially, you’ll feel the benefit year-round and only have small energy costs to pay as a result.

 Lastly, you’ll need to carefully consider the position of your garden office.
 For instance, having your building door and windows facing south will help in maximising the amount of daylight and warmth that the room receives.

 But due to the risk of overheating during the summer months, you may need some shade to keep your structure comfortable on hot days.
 For example, large greenery that stoops over your garden office.